 Present law provides that individuals generally must file their Federal income tax returns by April 15 of the year following the close of a taxable year (sec.
 6072).
 Present law also provides that the Secretary may grant reasonable extensions of time for filing such returns (sec.
 6081).
-Treasury regulations provide an additional automatic two-month extension (until June 15 for calendar-year individuals) for United States citizens and residents in military or naval service on duty outside the United States (Treas.
+Treasury regulations provide an additional automatic two-month extension (until June 15 for calendar-year individuals) for United States citizens and residents in military or naval service on duty on April 15 of the following year (the otherwise applicable due date of the return) outside the United States (Treas.
 Reg. sec.
 1.6081-5(a)(6)).
-No action is necessary to apply for this extension.
-This extension applies to both filing returns and paying the tax due.
+No action is necessary to apply for this extension, but taxpayers must indicate on their returns (when filed) that they are claiming this extension.
+Unlike most extensions of time to file, this extension applies to both filing returns and paying the tax due.

-Treasury regulations also provide, upon application on the proper form, an automatic four-month extension (until August 15 for calendar-year individuals) for any individual properly filing that form and paying the amount of tax estimated to be due (Treas.
+Treasury regulations also provide, upon application on the proper form, an automatic four-month extension (until August 15 for calendar-year individuals) for any individual timely filing that form and paying the amount of tax estimated to be due (Treas.
 Reg. sec.
 1.6081-4).